 Force USA MyBench FID Highlights

 Unlike some workout equipment, a weight bench can be used by everyone regardless of where you currently are in your fitness journey.
-The six back pad adjustments paired with the three seat adjustments on the Force USA MyBench allow more versatility than your typical weight bench since you can switch between incline and decline bench presses.
+The six back pad adjustments paired with the three seat pad adjustments on the Force USA MyBench allow for more versatility than your typical weight bench since you can switch between incline and decline bench presses.
 What really makes this bench stand out though is the included preacher curl and leg roller attachments.
+You’ll be hard-pressed to find another weight bench that is as versatile as this one at such a reasonable price.

 Who Should Buy the Force USA MyBench FID

-- Anyone looking for an FID bench may want to consider the MyBench since it comes with attachments that other companies will charge extra for.
+- Anyone looking for an FID bench may want to consider the MyBench since it comes with attachments that other companies often charge extra for.

 - Folks who want to target their upper and lower chest by incorporating both incline and decline exercises.